tarwn/lessthandot-hugo/blogs/content/posts/2011-02-14-24-hours-of-pass-wit-1.md

 Only 24 could be chosen, though, and I’d like to congratulate all of the speakers that were chosen.
 You can find the full schedule [here][4].

 I’m thrilled to announce that my session, Reporting Services 201, was one of those chosen!
-I&#8217;ll be presenting on Wednesday, March 16, 12:00 GMT (8:00 AM EST in the US).
+I'll be presenting on Wednesday, March 16, 12:00 GMT (8:00 AM EST in the US).
 Thanks to everyone that voted.
 I presented the session to the [WI SSUG][5] on Tuesday, and it went really well.
 I think everyone that attends will learn a few new SSRS tricks.

 So, your next mission, should you choose to accept it, is to [register][6] for the 24 Hours of PASS sessions you want to attend!
 (I hope it’s all of them!)
 Registration is FREE!